Collette Roberts

 Collette Roberts (born 1968), who performed mononymously as Collette, is a New Zealand-born, Australian-based model turned disco, pop singer during the late 1980s and early 1990s.
 She had a top five single on both the Australian and New Zealand singles charts in 1989 with her cover version of Anita Ward's "Ring My Bell".
 Collette's rendition was certified gold in Australia by ARIA.
 Sometimes considered a one-hit wonder, Collette had two other top 40 Australian hits in 1989 with "All I Wanna Do Is Dance" and "That's What I Like About You".
-She retired from her music career in 1995 and focussed on her work as a stylist and make-up artist.
+She retired from her music career in 1995 to focus on her work as a stylist and make-up artist.

 Biography

 Collette Roberts was born in Christchurch, New Zealand.
 She became a fashion model and relocated to Melbourne.
 In 1988 she started working with Guy Gross in Sydney to co-write material for her proposed solo career.
 They recorded demo tracks, which they took to Tony Briggs of CBS Records Australia; Briggs advised Roberts to attempt a cover version of one of four tracks, which included Anita Ward's 1979 hit, "Ring My Bell".
 After recording a demo of that track, she was signed to CBS.

 Roberts worked with her producers, Peewee Ferris and Kirke Godfrey, on a new version of "Ring My Bell", which was recorded at CBS Studios in East Sydney.
 She co-wrote the B-side, "Save Yourself", with Ferris.
 The single was released in February 1989, and reached No. 5 on the ARIA Singles Chart and No. 4 in New Zealand.
 "Ring My Bell" was certified gold in Australia by Australian Recording Industry Association (ARIA).
 To promote the single, Roberts performed in bright fluorescent lycra clothing, especially bike shorts, bras and braces.

 In September 1989 a Federal Court of Australia case, CBS Records Australia Limited v Guy Gross with Gross supported by Dr G.B.
 Hair, Mr Derek Williams and Mr Martin Armiger and CBS supported by Mr R.W.
 Toop, heard that Gross was counter-suing for a share in royalties and costs associated with Roberts' single; the court determined that "There was nothing unjust in what occurred, no reason why Guy should be remunerated by Collette for his work and no reason why Collette should not retain any benefit she may receive from CBS.
 The cross-claim will therefore be dismissed."